-Japanese calligraphy is connected to Zen Buddhism and has been practiced by everyone from normal citizens, Buddhist monks, samurai and most especially nobleman.
-As a matter of fact, calligraphy was the most important skill a nobleman had to master.
+Japanese calligraphy is connected to Zen Buddhism and was practiced by everyone from ordinary citizens, Buddhist monks, samurai, and most especially nobleman.
+As a matter of fact, calligraphy was the most crucial skill a nobleman had to master.
 The purpose of writing calligraphy is to clear one’s mind and let the characters flow easily yet perfectly.
-As soon as the calligrapher begins to focus or think about what he is doing he will make mistakes.
-Therefore, the brush strokes displays the calligraphers state of mind at the time of writing.
+As soon as the calligrapher begins to focus or think about what he is doing, he will make mistakes.
+Therefore, the brush strokes display the calligrapher’s state of mind at the time of writing.

 Where did calligraphy start?

 Japanese calligraphy did not start in Japan, as one might automatically assume.
 Instead, it’s origins date back to 2800 BC in China.
 Calligraphy was only introduced to Japan somewhere around 600 AD.
 The Japanese did it the Chinese way with kanji characters up until the Heian period when Japan developed the kana syllabary writing system – and with it, their own styles of calligraphy.

 Wonder what you need to practice Japanese calligraphy?
 Here we have compiled a list of every item and tool to help you master the art of shodo.

 The best paper you can use for calligraphy is not from Japan.
 It’s a Chinese paper known as Xuan and has the best Sumi ink absorption qualities, is insect resistant and can last for thousands of years.
 The Japanese washi paper is your second best option.
 Both these papers can be hard to come by and can be quite costly; therefore, they are not recommended for practice.